Chronis Spanos is passionately seeking to explore surrounding living space using his camera to pave the way to fantasy and re-generation.

 Influenced by Visual Arts, Cinematography and Architecture, Spanos studies form, light, and geometry, seeking to seize the moment and capture the emotion.
 He is inspired by the human dynamics of the spaces and he integrates it to the final outcome which, although seemingly de-humanized, incorporates the “anima” of the photographed place.

-Spanos is affiliated with International Hellenic University of Thessaloniki, Greece, running the photography club since 2012, whereas he has taught other photography workshops in Greece, such as at City College, and at the Institute of Cultural Vocational Education in Thessaloniki, Greece.
+Spanos was affiliated with International Hellenic University of Thessaloniki, Greece, running the photography club from 2012 to 2017, whereas he has taught other photography workshops in Greece, such as at City College, and at the Institute of Cultural Vocational Education in Thessaloniki, Greece.

-He has been collaborating as a fashion photographer with many international and local magazines.
+He has been collaborating as an architect photographer with international companies.

 His work has been shown in solo shows and group exhibitions (Municipality of Kalamaria / Greece, Urban Rhythm-Art & Dance Festival, Thessaloniki / Greece, Art Gallery of Architectural Department of Municipality of Thessaloniki / Greece).